johnson-liu-code/Sentiment_Analysis/README.md

     1. Develop an app that can be used in a web browser that allows the user to directly take a comment and its associated data straight from the Reddit website (or from a screenshot).
     1. Develop the app further to display in real time the predicted tone of all of the comments seen in the current browser window.
     1. Extend project to multimodal classification where multiple input modalities (images, video, audio, etc.) are used together for prediction/classification.

-1. (–stretch goal–) Browser application
-    1. Develop an app that can be used in a web browser that allows the user to directly take a comment and its associated data straight from the Reddit website (or from a screenshot).
-    1. Develop the app further to display in real time the predicted tone of all of the comments seen in the current browser window.